plone/Installers-UnifiedInstaller/README.txt

 of having the installer build Python, just make sure Python 2.7 is preinstalled with system packages or ports.

-Test builds on OpenBSD 4.2 succeeded with the following packages pre-
+Test builds on OpenBSD 4.2 succeeded with the following packages pre-installed:

-installed:
+bzip2-1.0.4
+  block-sorting file compressor, unencumbered

+python-2.7.3
+  interpreted object-oriented programming language

+python-expat-2.6.7
-bzip2-1.0.4          block-sorting file compressor, unencumbered python-2.7.3         interpreted object-oriented programming language python-expat-2.6.7   expat module for Python
+  expat module for Python

 If you are unable to install python-expat-2.6.7, you may need to install the xbase file set, which includes expat in some versions of OpenBSD (4.2).